Target (ULAE 147)

 Joan Rothfuss, Past Things and Present: Jasper Johns since 1983, Walker Art Center, Minnesota, 2003, Catalogue Reference 14-17, pgs.
 62-64, another impression of each reproduced in full-page color.

-Iwona Blazwick, Jasper Johns: Shadow and Substance, Whitechapel Gallery, 2013, pgs.
+Iwona Blazwick, Jasper Johns: Shadow and Substance, Whitechapel Gallery, London, 2013, pgs.
 18-21, another impression of each reproduced in full-page color.

 Carlos Basualdo, Scott Rothkopf, Jasper Johns Mind/Mirror, The Whitney Museum of American Art, 2021, another impression reproduced plates 15, 21, 35, pgs.
 291, 292, 295.